Adebureaux/netwhat/README.md

 ### 16. What is a default gateway for routing?

  It allows devices within one network to send information to devises within another network.
-If you are requestiong a certain web page, the trafic is first sent to your default gateay before leaving the local network to reach its indended destination.
+If you are requestiong a certain web page, the trafic is first sent to your default gateway before leaving the local network to reach its indended destination.

 ### 17. What is a port from an IP point of view and what is it used for when connecting?